 DISCRIMINATION, HARASSMENT AND BULLYING Introduction We believe in treating everyone fairly and respectfully.
 We can all contribute to ensuring our workplaces are free from discrimination, harassment and bullying by promoting an environment where we all treat each other as we want to be treated and in line with our company values.
 Principles We will treat others fairly and equally.
 We will not tolerate any type of discrimination, harassment or bullying.
 If we are subjected to discrimination, bullying or harassment, we will report it promptly.
 We will report any behaviours that we witness that could be considered to be discriminatory, harassing or bullying.
 Dilemma My colleagues came to me and showed me inappropriate text messages sent to her by another employee that made her feel uncomfortable and she doesn't know what to do.
 What should I do?
-If your colleague is able to, they should raise their concerns with their supervisor/manager.
+If your colleague is able to, they should raise their concerns with their manager.
 If they don't feel comfortable doing that, they should contact Human Resources or the Ethics team or call the external reporting line.
 Alternatively, you could offer to raise this on behalf of your colleague.
 At our team meetings, one of my colleagues will continuously shout at me and dismiss any of my suggestions which makes me feel intimidated and humiliated.
 What should I do?
 These actions could be considered bullying.
-You should raise this concern to your supervisor/manager and if you are not comfortable with that, you should contact Human Resources or the Ethics team or call the external reporting line.
-FAQs If my supervisor/manager is pushing me to meet my objectives, is this considered bullying?
-If your supervisor/manager is demonstrating the National Gas leadership values whilst pushing you to meet your performance objectives then this would not be considered bullying What is discrimination?
-Discrimination is when someone is treated unfairly for any of these reasons: What is harassment?
+You should raise this concern to your manager and if you are not comfortable with that, you should contact Human Resources or the Ethics team or call the external reporting line.
+FAQs If my manager is pushing me to meet my objectives, is this considered bullying?
+This is unlikely to be considered bullying.
+Managing people to reach targets is normal management activity.
+What is discrimination?
+Discrimination is when someone is treated unfairly for any of these reasons: age; disability; gender reassignment; marriage or civil partnership; pregnancy and maternity; race (including colour, nationality, ethnic and national origin); religion or belief; sex; or sexual orientation.
+What is harassment?
 Harassment can include anything that creates an intimidating, offensive or hostile work environment, which can be physical action, spoken or written remarks, and videos or pictures.
 What is sexual harassment?
 Sexual harassment is unwanted behaviour of a sexual nature.

-To be sexual harassment, the unwanted behaviour must have either: violated someone's dignity, whether it was intended or not; or created an intimidating, hostile, degrading, humiliating or offensive environment for them, whether it was intended or not.
+To be sexual harassment, the unwanted behaviour must have either: • violated someone's dignity, whether it was intended or not; or created an intimidating, hostile, degrading, humiliating or offensive environment for them, whether it was intended or not.
 What is Bullying?
 Bullying is any verbal or physical abuse or mistreatment that threatens, humiliates or intimidates an individual.
 Bullying or harassment can be between two individuals, or it may involve groups of people.
 It may be persistent or an isolated incident and can occur in written communications, by phone or through email, not just face to face.
-What this guidance At National Gas we are committed to maintaining a work environment that respects means to you people's differences.
+What this guidance means to you At National Gas we are committed to maintaining a work environment that respects people's differences.
 None of us should tolerate harassment, bullying or discrimination of any kind.
-Policy Section People Owner
+Policy Section Owner People